tatwan/ai_ml_azure/AI Activities/Vision/image-classification/README.md

 We also need a storage account to store the training images.

+> **NOTE**
+>
+> You can use your existing **Storage Account** that you created in previous labs.
+The instructor will demonstrate this and how to use it.
+Hence, if you do, you can skip this section for creating the Storage Accounts

 1. In Azure portal, search for and select **Storage accounts**, and create a new storage account with the following settings:
     - **Subscription**: *Your Azure subscription*
     - **Resource Group**: *Choose the same resource group you created your Azure AI Service resource in*